romaricdrigon/romaricdrigon.github.io/_posts/2019-06-19-cqrs-symfony-elasticsearch-react.md

 _Software architecture is an extremely interesting and useful topic.
 A lack of architecture and your code will turn into some spaghetti mess.
-But if you overuse it, your code will be overcomplicated and equally hard to work with.
+But if you overuse it, your code will be over complicated and equally hard to work with.
 A few years ago I dived into the academic literature, and various online sources.
 This post is the first of a series about what I learnt and what I found useful in my past professional experience._